log-oscon/Standards/Stylesheets/Coding Style.md

 }
 ```

-* Don't use shorthand notations to set only one value
+* Don't use shorthand notations to set only one value.

 ```css
 /* Bad */